softworkz/emby-wiki/Playback-Guidelines.md

 * If none, proceed to step 2
 * If one, play that source
-* If multiple, present a selection screen
+* If multiple, present a selection screen, using MediaSource.Name as the display name.

 ### Step 2: Direct Stream